What is Great Streets Akron?

 Improving Aesthetics, Urban Design, & Public Space

 Improving the look and feel of our NBDs is two-fold: First, improving business façades and creating a homogenous aesthetic for the district.
 This can involve anything from masonry work to creating outdoor seating.
-Second, improve the look of the streetscape though street trees, planters, the condition of the roads and sidewalks, etc.
+Second, improve the look of the streetscape though street trees, planters, the condition of the roads and sidewalks, etc. Our new Great Streets Design Guide offers business and property owners expert direction in creating, cultivating, enhancing and maintaining the aesthetic appeal and condition of their properties and overall districts.

 Promoting Safer Neighborhoods